huizhuz/find-latest-subreddit/README.md

 # LatestSubreddit

-This project was an Electron app generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.
+This project  an Electron app generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.

 Functionalities include:
 1. Fetch the most popular subreddits and show them on the home page.